-The department was provided with weekly updates covering survey launches, in field milestones and the response rate of institutions overall.
-For the purpose of the fieldwork updates, week one was calculated as survey launch to midnight the following Sunday.
-Each week after was calculated as Monday to Sunday inclusive.
+The department was provided with weekly updates covering survey launches, in-field milestones and the response rate of institutions overall.

-3.4.5.
-Live online Reporting Module
+3.5.5 Live online Reporting Module

 In addition to weekly updates, the department had access to a live, online reporting module which provided an overview of response rates for each institution and a national average of universities and NUHEIs.
-Results were provided in real time and included a summary of sample outcomes (e.g., completes, out-of-scopes and opt-outs) and response by institution.
+Results were provided in real time and included a summary of sample outcomes (e.g. completes, out-of-scopes and opt-outs) and response by institution.

 Institutions were also able to monitor their progress through a subset of the same online reporting module.
-Each institution was provided with their own login which allowed them to track sample outcomes and response rates by a selection of key demographics.
+Each institution was provided with their own login which allowed them to track sample outcomes and response rates by a selection of key graduate demographic variables.

 Summary tables could be downloaded in CSV format by the department and institutions.
 Institutions also had the option of downloading sample outcomes at the unit record level.
 The reporting module enabled institutions to monitor response, identify under-performing demographic groups and target engagement activity based on live sample outcomes.
-Only minor changes have been made to the format of the reporting module in recent years.

-3.5.
-Graduate support
+3.6 Graduate support

-The Social Research Centre maintained a GOS-L helpdesk for the duration of the 2022 GOS-L fieldwork to provide graduates an avenue to contact the GOS-L team.
+The Social Research Centre maintained a GOS-L helpdesk for the duration of the 2023 GOS-L fieldwork to provide graduates an avenue to contact the GOS-L team.
 The helpdesk featured a 1800 number and a GOS-L inbox, and responded to queries within one business day.
 The 1800 number was also available to international graduates (with an international dialling code) and was operational for the duration of the overall fieldwork period.
-The helpdesk was staffed seven days a week during call centre operational hours and all calls outside these hours were routed to a voicemail service.
-A QILT inbox was also maintained year-round, managed by the QILT administration team and staffed during business hours.
+The helpdesk was staffed seven days a week during call centre operational hours with all calls outside these hours routed to a voicemail service.
+A QILT inbox was also maintained year-round, managed by the QILT team and staffed during business hours.